 You don't have to go into this test cold, though.
 The FAA offers a free two-hour training course that you must preregister for and an online study guide.
 If that's not enough, there are plenty of sites that can help teach you the rules and regulations of flying a drone, such as RemotePilot101 and UAVGroundSchool.
-The latter of these offers to pay the fee for your Rule 107 test if you don't pass.
+The latter offers to pay the fee for your Rule 107 test if you don't pass.
 Taking practice tests is a good way to increase your knowledge and feel more comfortable when the actual test rolls around.

 After the test, your score will be uploaded in 48 hours.
 Then you can apply for your Remote Pilot Certificate.
 The TSA will run a background check on you before you can print out a certificate.

 One interesting and usually lower cost option is called Verifly.
-This offers policies that you can buy on the spot that offer up to $10 million in coverage.
+This offers policies that you can buy on the spot that provide up to $10 million in coverage.
 There's even an app that allows you to buy on location for a fixed amount of time.
 You can even get drone insurance for as little as one hour.